 When your rotary actuators start drifting from their intended positions, every minute of downtime translates to thousands in lost revenue.
 These positioning inaccuracies don’t just disrupt your workflow—they compound into catastrophic production delays that can cripple your entire operation.

-Rotary actuator1 drift and positioning inaccuracies are primarily caused by worn seals, contaminated air supply, improper mounting, or inadequate feedback systems2, but most issues can be resolved through systematic troubleshooting and quality component replacement.
+Rotary actuator drift and positioning inaccuracies are primarily caused by worn seals, contaminated air supply, improper mounting1, or inadequate feedback systems, but most issues can be resolved through systematic troubleshooting and quality component replacement.

 Table of Contents